Mahdi Abdul Hadi: Career

 After studying law at Damascus University, he started his career as a lawyer continuing the family tradition.
 However, he moved into the realm of mass media and established, along with Yousef Nasri Naser and Jamil Hamad, Al-Fajr (the dawn) newspaper (1972).
 He worked as an editor for Al-Fajr and published a number of articles and editorials under an alias.
-After the kidnapping of Naser in 1972, Hadi published his first book, The Question of Palestine and Peaceful Solutions, which focused on debates, initiatives and ideas on a settlement of the conflict between the Israelis and Palestinians in the period of 1934 to 1974, which was published in Lebanon.
+After the kidnapping of Naser in 1972, Abdul Hadi published his first book, The Question of Palestine and Peaceful Solutions, which focused on debates, initiatives and ideas on a settlement of the conflict between the Israelis and Palestinians in the period of 1934 to 1974, which was published in Lebanon.

-In 1977, Hadi founded the Arab Thought Forum, a Palestinian think-tank, which brought together a range of intellectuals, academics and politicians.
+In 1977, Abdul Hadi founded the Arab Thought Forum, a Palestinian think-tank, which brought together a range of intellectuals, academics and politicians.
 Within the forum the group developed the idea of the National Guidance Committee and later also established it.
 Abdul Hadi was elected its President and functioned as such until 1980.
 In 1977 Abdul Hadi co-founded the Council for Higher Education in the West Bank and served as its elected Secretary General until 1980.

 In 1981, he decided to continue his higher education and enrolled at the School of Peace Studies at Bradford University in the United Kingdom, from where he obtained his Ph.D. in 1984 focusing his dissertation on Palestinian-Jordanian relations during the period from 1921 until 1951.
 In order to even further broaden his grasp of global issues, he continued his education at the Harvard Center of International Affairs, where he stayed as a fellow for one year (1984–1985).

 After becoming a special adviser of the Jordanian-Palestinian Joint Committee in Amman, Jordan, Abdul Hadi accepted the post of special adviser to the Ministry of Occupied Land Affairs (1985–1986).
 He used his post to publish a booklet on the affairs of the occupied territories for the Jordanian community.
 With the Jordanian deportation of the Palestine Liberation Organization (PLO) figure, Abu Jihad, and the continued crisis between the Jordanians and the Palestinians, among other reasons, Abdul Hadi resigned and returned to Jerusalem.